 Robert LaneSenior Fellow for Urban Design

-Before coming to RPA, Robert Lane was an Associate at Kohn Pedersen Fox Architects, PC where he was Project Architect and Project Manager for a number of large, complex architecture and urban design projects.
-Mr. Lane received his Bachelor of Arts from Cornell University and a Master of Architecture from Columbia University.
-Robert Lane was a Loeb Fellow at the Harvard Graduate School of Design during the '08-'09 academic year.
+Before coming to RPA, Lane was an associate at Kohn Pedersen Fox Architects, PC.
+Mr. Lane received his bachelor of arts from Cornell University and a master of architecture from Columbia University.

 Lane was a Loeb Fellow at Harvard University’s Graduate School of Design during the 2008-09 academic year.
 Lane was recently a fellow at the Design Trust for Public Space for the Making Midtown initiative.